r-lib/httr/revdep/problems.md

 *   checking re-building of vignette outputs ...
 WARNING
     ```
-    Error in re-building vignettes:
     ...

+        intersect, setdiff, setequal, union

+    Attaching package: 'lubridate'

+    The following object is masked from 'package:base':

+        date

+    Attaching package: 'zoo'

+    The following objects are masked from 'package:base':

+        as.Date, as.Date.numeric

-    Quitting from lines 41-47 (opencage.Rmd)
+    Quitting from lines 44-47 (osem-history.Rmd)
-    Error: processing vignette 'opencage.Rmd' failed with diagnostics:
+    Error: processing vignette 'osem-history.Rmd' failed with diagnostics:
-    HTTP failure: 403
-    Invalid or missing api key (forbidden)
+    $ operator is invalid for atomic vectors
     Execution halted
     ```

-# openwindfarm
+# osmdata

-Version: 0.1.0
+Version: 0.0.8

 ## In both

-*   checking re-building of vignette outputs ...
-WARNING
+*   checking package dependencies ...
+NOTE
     ```
-    Error in re-building vignettes:
-      ...
-    Warning in engine$weave(file, quiet = quiet, encoding = enc) :
-      The vignette engine knitr::rmarkdown is not available, because the rmarkdown package is not installed.
-Please install it.
-    Quitting from lines 22-24 (openwindfarm-vignette.Rmd)
-    Error: processing vignette 'openwindfarm-vignette.Rmd' failed with diagnostics:
-    there is no package called 'webshot'
-    Execution halted
+    Package suggested but not available for checking: ‘devtools’
     ```

 # osmplotr